-- (1) An employer must comply with the reasonable obligations imposed on the employer by the employer's insurer under the insurer's injury management program. - Maximum penalty: 10 penalty units. - (2) This section does not apply to a non-business employer. - (3) An offence against this section is a strict liability offence.
+(1) An employer must comply with the reasonable obligations imposed on the employer by the employer's insurer under the insurer's injury management program.

+- (2) This section does not apply to a non-business employer. - (3) An offence against this section is a strict liability offence.